 An air bag is only as good as its control system.
 On most vehicles, the bag is triggered electrically.
 Located in the front of most domestic vehicles are one to three "crash" sensors.
 These are positioned well forward in the crush zones so they will react almost instantly to the sudden deceleration that results from a frontal impact (anything up to about 30 degrees either side of center).
 Many European vehicles use only a single electronic crash sensor located inside the passenger compartment.
 The same setup is now being used in many newer domestic vehicles.

-Another common crash sensor is the "Rolamite" design by TRW.
+Another common crash sensor in older vehicles is the "Rolamite" design by TRW.
 Inside is a small metal roller that rolls forward under sudden deceleration and trips a switch.

 Some vehicles have "spring and mass" crash sensors in which a spring loaded weight is deflected by the impact to close a switch.
 Most newer vehicles now have solid state crash sensors that contain either a piezoelectric crystal or a "micromachined accelerometer" chip that produces an electronic signal when jolted.